Are you a self-starter?

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-2. A Master's degree in nursing may be substituted for one (1) additional year of the General Experience.
+2. A Master's degree in public administration, business administration or accounting may be substituted for one (l) year of the Special Experience.

 AN AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER